Superheterodyne transmitter

 Superheterodyne transmitter is a radio or TV transmitter which uses an intermediate frequency signal in addition to radio frequency signal.

 Types of transmitters

 There are two types of transmitters.
-In some transmitters, the information signal (audio (AF), video (VF) etc.) modulates the radio frequency (RF) signal.
-These direct modulation transmitters are relatively simple transmitters.
+In some transmitters, the baseband information signal (audio (AF), video (VF) etc.) modulates the radio frequency (RF) signal.
+These direct modulation transmitters are relatively simple.

-In more complicated transmitters which are called superheterodyne, the information signal modulates an intermediate frequency (IF) signal.
+In the more complicated superheterodyne transmitter, the baseband signal modulates an intermediate frequency (IF) signal.
 After stages for correction, equalization and sometimes amplification, the IF signal is converted to an RF signal by a stage named frequency mixer or frequency converter.
 Superheterodyne transmitters are more complex than direct modulation transmitters.